jschomay/httpacman/notes.md

 Do soon
 ---------------------------------------------------------

-- filter out links that are blank (probably just an anchor instead of an actual link)

-- create 'movable' component to handle dy/dx stuff

 - on 'onHit' for solid items, move back to @_wasAt (must issolate x and y first in collision algorythim, maybe have _hitX and _hitY bools get set on all hits)

 - fix 58's in player's move